cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/cloudify_cluster_manager_cli/_index.md

 +++
-title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI is a command line to automate Cloudify Premium installation on 3 nodes or 9 nodes." weight = 55 alwaysopen = false
+title = "Cloudify Cluster Manager CLI" description = "Cloudify Cluster Manager CLI is a command line to automate the Cloudify Premium installation on 3 nodes or 9 nodes." weight = 55 alwaysopen = false
 +++